 What is hydroponics ?

 Hydro-What ??
 We face a lot of different reactions when we tell people that we grow plants in a hydroponics greenhouse.
-Most do not know at all, some have a bad opinion, others think we grow banned plants …!
+Most don’t have a clue about it, some have a bad opinion, others think we grow banned plants …!
 Yet hydroponics is not new !
 It was used by the greatest civilizations : Incas, Aztecs and in the famous hanging gardens of Babylon.
 Why ?
 Because it has many assets !

 The principle is simple : it is to grow plants by replacing the soil with an inert substrate or with water, like us.
 In this water, we will add mineral nutrients, organic matter and oxygen.
 The roots float happily in this water and can absorb easily all the ions that we put at their disposal.
 Everything works in closed circuit recirculated by a pump.